 With many years of experience that has never occurred because —speaking of Nursery or School— the choices are many, tempting, varied.
 The adults present them without forcing the children to use them and they, who in principle want to reassure themselves, tend to take a little more of the same, then they are attracted by the new.
 Their beautiful intelligence does not know laziness: they see the activities of others and want to try them too.
 Small attempts to use them and then they throw themselves enthusiastically into new activities that match their profound discovered needs.
 It is the beginning of the pleasure of action, which stems from the same person.
 External stimuli, prods, prohibitions, obligations instead act exactly in the opposite direction.

 The Montessori teachers are specially trained to observe the individual child or small groups of them that are formed spontaneously.
 She is not sitting in her chair to give orders.
-When children are not there, carefully prepares the environment in every detail on the basis of the needs observed, so the proposals are always appropriate.
+When children are not there, she carefully prepares the environment in every detail starting from the observed needs, so the proposals are always appropriate.
 And if after experimenting she notice that is not exactly so, she is ready to change, to prepare other proposals.

 The prepared environment is like another teacher: silent, indirect but powerful.
 It is a tacit invitation to act.
 When the teacher works with one or more children, others are busy with many other activities, chosen by themselves and so interesting for them.
 She oversees her students, but offers help only to those she is closely following at that time.
-Later in the day she offers its presence to each of them.
-Lessons are usually individual and short, that will last as long as necessary for the child to do for themselves.
-Even objects and materials are designed to do so, and most of them allow the child to check for themselves whether he did well or not, and this gives them the greatest pleasure to repeat and to concentrate.
+Later in the day, she offers its presence to each of them.
+Lessons are usually individual and short, that will last as long as necessary for the children to do for themselves.
+Even objects and materials are designed to do so, and most of them allow children to check for themselves whether they did well or not, and this gives them the greatest pleasure to repeat and to concentrate.